 When I was running conferences, we had a simple system – when people left the conference, they got a gift for completing the customer satisfaction form.
 Our response rate was usually a bit over 100% as everyone wanted the gift even if they were not strictly eligible for it.
 For example, one of the gifts was a decent umbrella, and I still have mine in the car.

 Use your imagination, something as small as a free soda or chocolate bar is a strong motivator if the survey is easy to answer.

 3. Ask the Right Questions

 This is a key success factor: the questions.
-Do not ask too many questions.
+Do not ask too many questions when measuring customer satisfaction.

 I’ll repeat that: DO NOT ASK TOO MANY QUESTIONS.

 And do not ask too-complicated questions.
 Sadly, consultants love to invent very complicated questions just to show how clever they are.
 In my experience, open questions are the most valuable ones.
 Replies to open questions can be very valuable, especially if many people are independently saying basically the same thing.
 Analyzing open questions is a bit more time consuming than just calculating percentages but it’s worth it.

 Here is a simple model with three questions, one closed and two open: